jmineroff/Domino-Launchpad-Quickstart/README.md

 Read the readme to learn more about the project's use case, status, etc.

-In the top right corner, choose the icon to **fork** the project.
-Name the project *Domino-Training-yourname*
+In the top right corner, choose the icon to **Fork** the project.
+Name the project *WineQuality-yourname*

 <!-- ![image](readme_images/Fork.png) -->